tethys-ts/tethysts/sphinx/source/usage.rst

 -----------
 This section will describe how to use the tethysts package.
 The functions depend heavily on the xarray package.
 Nearly all outputs are either as xarray Datasets or dictionaries.

-All files/objects in S3 object storage are stored in buckets.
-You can think of these buckets as root folders housing data files.

-The datasets in those buckets are organised in three layers:
+The datasets are organised in three layers:
   - Dataset metadata
   - Stations
   - Results